 CONCLUSION

 Isopods are found in a wide range of habitats, including both terrestrial and marine environments.
 They can be found in many different places, including as the deep sea, mountains, deserts, and even urban areas.
 Numerous species flourish in damp, shadowy, and protected areas, such as beneath logs, rocks, and leaf litter.
 The growth and survival of isopods are greatly influenced by physicochemical factors such as temperature, moisture content, and nutrition availability.
 In particular, soil moisture influences survival and avoidance behaviours, whereas temperature influences feeding and locomotor activity.
-The growth and survival of isopods are strongly influenced by soil conditions; Moisture, pH, and the presence of suitable organic matter are important variables.
+The growth and survival of isopods are strongly influenced by soil conditions: Moisture, pH, and the presence of suitable organic matter are important variables.
 With adequate moisture and decomposing organic matter for food and habitat, isopods flourish in soils that range from slightly acidic to neutral (pH 5.0–7.0).

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)